halcyondream/binary-loader/readme.md

 and aspires to capture the “spirit” of that version.

 The client code (*demo.cc*) need only be aware of two interfaces: the *Binary* and *Loader*.
-Under the hood, the *Binary* and *BfdLoader* implementations encapsulate all data in a *Data* instance.
-The goal is to allow a binary to load, print, or unload, but prohibit any direct access to its data members, while at the same time, allowing those members to be loaded one time only.
+Further, the *PbaLoader* is meant to be a nearly one-to-one impelementation of the BFD solution provided by the book.
+The design goal was to obfuscate the underlying BFD usage while, at the same time, leveraging a more object-oriented loading framework.

 # Function changes